Obtaining inbound links to your site is one of the most powerful ways to gain authority and overtake your weaker competitors.

 HARO stands for help a reporter out.
 It’s a service that links you up with reporters.
 The reporters ask you questions, you answer them, and in exchange you get an inbound link to your site.

 HARO is AMAZING for authority sites.
 I use it regularly and get amazing results.
-I’ll do another article or video on HARO soon.
 But it’s worth keeping in mind that it’s hard to get HARO links unless you’re an authority in a topic.
 If you’re building a small Amazon Associates niche site, chances are you won’t have much luck with HARO.

 Link building isn’t for everyone.
 You need an appetite for a little bit of risk.
 But it remains an effective way to get into semi-competitive keywords, earn money faster, and fast track your way to a full-time income.